Dougsd/Scripts/Samba/README.md

 Zenity is software that allows you to create several types of simple dialogs for interaction with users in a Linux environment, which can be used in shell scripts.

+* The script takes into account that you already have samba installed and configured on your system.

 # How to use it?
 Install Zenity:<br/>
 In debian-based distributions:<br/>